 - The key to these it making sure your brownie mix is nice and thick before it goes in the oven, give it a taste before baking, and you can tweak the flavor to your liking, more sweetener or more carob etc.

-- Read the blog post for information on AIP baking and ingredient questions.
+- Read the blog post for extra information on AIP baking.

 - Serving Size: 1 square